Quite a show: Zags stay undefeated with 85-66 win over USC

 ”This is a really, really big deal,” coach Mark Few said of the program’s return to the Final Four after a four-year hiatus. ”And Zags know how to celebrate, OK?”

-The top-seeded and top-ranked Bulldogs will be the third team to bring an undefeated record into the Final Four since the bracket expanded to 64 teams in 1985.
+The top-seeded and top-ranked Bulldogs (30-0) will be the third team to bring an undefeated record into the Final Four since the bracket expanded to 64 teams in 1985.
 The last team to go undefeated was Indiana in 1976.
-On Saturday in the national semifinals, the Zags will face the winner of a later Elite Eight matchup between UCLA and Michigan.
+On Saturday in the national semifinals, the Zags will face 11th-seeded UCLA, which beat Michigan 51-49 in a later Elite Eight game.

 ”We just tried to stay moving,” Suggs said about attacking the USC zone, which had been shutting down teams all month in Indy. ”We didn’t let the ball get too sticky.
 We kept moving, flashing into the high post.
 It was a lot for them to deal with – good cuts off the baseline, vertical cuts off the wings.”